 In my playbook, if I want to become a better person, then I must step past my ego.
 This maneuver is called “Letting go”.
 Letting go involves zero willpower.
 It DID require me to take an action once previously thought of as demeaning and painful.
 I had to open my arms and mind to criticism.
 Keep in mind there are two very specific types of criticism, one is a form of abuse, and the other is pure Love, and there’s a big difference.
 Most will criticize with the intent of cloning themselves; that is they want you to be more like them.
 Those who do it with Love in their hearts will only be interested in you becoming a better person.
 Trust me; you’ll know the difference with this definition in mind.

 Some equate letting go with giving up; nothing could be further from the truth.
 Here is the equation.
-Giving up is the equivalent of steering your boat to the most remote point of the ocean, lowering your sails, and dumping all your provisions overboard.
-Not a good scenario.
-Letting go, on the other hand, is akin to deciding you’re lost on the water, pulling into a port, and asking someone else who is obviously skilled and wise to pilot you and your ship to somewhere you’ve never even heard of.
+Giving up is the equivalent of steering your boat to the most remote point of the ocean, lowering your sails, sabotaging your radio, and dumping all your provisions overboard.
+Not a good scenario, this is essentially suicide, please don’t do this.
+Letting go, on the other hand, is akin to admitting you’re lost on the water, pulling into a port you’ve never heard of, and asking someone you’ve never met to pilot you and your ship to somewhere you’ve never heard of.
 This requires a massive step out of one’s own feeling of self-control.

 If I’m to embrace my full potential I must allow those to lead me who are already somewhere I want to be.
 Keep in mind the boat is still mine, I’m ultimately in charge, but for the moment I’ve decided to allow forces that align with faith to guide me.
 I’m relaxed and am open to outside direction.
 If this is the case, then what I was attempting before was fighting against the tides.
 I was closed to suggestion and focused on using only my own energy to guide me.
 Here lies the difference between being problem aligned rather than solution oriented.
 It never feels good going forward, it’s a vulnerable and uncertain maneuver, but this choice always reaps massive rewards.
 So, this action illustrates the first step I took towards serenity.